 Christmas is a great time for making things.
-So what better reason to introduce my olders daughter to the lathe in this newest Adventure in the Workshop?
+So what better reason to introduce my oldest daughter to the lathe in this newest Adventure in the Workshop?
 She makes a Christmas Tree Tealight Holder from walnut.
 Her patience for sanding is not the best, but as she says, this way you know you made it yourself.
-Please enjoy and share!
-And as always, remember to be Inspired!

 Lessons learned for New Turners